chris-revell/sfi_migration_mechanistic_model/readme.txt

 This program is designed to be run in python3.
 Running in python2 will cause bugs.
 Matplotlib, mpl_toolkits.basemap and numpy must be installed for the program to run.

-Run the program by typing the following at the command line, where path is the location of the input data:
+Run the program by typing the following at the command line, where path is the location of the input data and the 2nd and 3rd arguments are the values of parameters a and kT:

-python3 seabird_sim.py <path>
+python3 seabird_sim.py <path> a kT
+or,
+./seabird_sim.py <path> a kT

 Link to Overleaf LaTeX document for this project: https://www.overleaf.com/5621453ctqmfc#/18190037/